uselagoon/lagoon-cli/docs/commands/lagoon_whoami.md

 ```
   -h, --help                help for whoami
       --show-keys strings   Select which fields to display when showing SSH keys.
-Valid options (others are ignored): type, created, key, fingerprint
+Valid options (others are ignored): type,created,key,fingerprint
 ```

 ### Options inherited from parent commands